-- Cover the floor surface with an invisible anti-slip tape like the safety tape sold by Watco.
+- Cover the floor surface with clear anti-slip safety tape.

 - Covering the wood floor walkways with mats, rugs and throw carpets.
 These may have their own fall risks, and it is important to make sure the rugs are backed with anti-skid surfaces.